 Industrial Disputes are always harmful to all stakeholders – employees, society, management, government, etc. resulting in loss of revenue, production, profit and much more.
 However, it is the employees who are worst affected by the industrial disputes, as the consequences would be a lockout which may lead to loss of wages and even jobs.
 Industries are the backbone of the economy, and if the strife may continue for long, the whole economy may collapse.
 So, the settlement of industrial disputes should be done as soon as possible.

-Arbitration and Conciliation are two such methods of resolving industrial disputes which are commonly juxtaposed by the people.
-In the case of arbitration, the arbitrator can enforce his decision but this cannot by the conciliator.
+Arbitration and Conciliation are two such methods of resolving industrial disputes out of the court.
 So, take a look at the article to understand the differences between arbitration and conciliation.

 Content: Arbitration Vs Conciliation